-Н CBS Settings Req uirements: VT Policy Assessment Policy A lignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) Guidelines for Quality Review of DDS: Outcomes and Indicators DCF Residential Treatment Licensing Regulations Sec 201 a DD/ID into the care and custody of the Commissioner of DAIL when they pose a public safety risk.
+Н CBS Settings Req uirements: VT Policy Assessment Policy A lignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) Guidelines for Quality Review of DDS: Outcomes and Indicators DCF Residential Treatment Licensing Regulations Sec 201 Act 248 allows for the court to order persons who have a DD/ID into the care and custody of the Commissioner of DAIL when they pose a public safety risk.
 DAIL issues guidelines for evaluating the appropriateness of less restrictive settings.
 These guidelines are meant to into provide the participant with a structured, therapeutic environment in which to live safely and successfully in the community and to move toward greater independence consistent with their needs and the needs of public safety.
 DCF Residential Treatment regulations provide that children have the right to be placed in the least restrictive and most appropriate setting based on their needs and abilities.
 2. The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
-The setting options are identified and documented in the person-centered service plan and are Title 18 VSA 206A §8721, 8723 -8724, 8726, 8728 VT State System of Care Plan (SOCP) Sec.
+The setting options are identified and documented in the person-centered Title 18 VSA 206A §8721, 8723 - 8724, 8726, 8728 VT State System of Care Plan (SOCP) Sec.
 1 II, III; Sec.
-2 III, IV; Sec 3 I, II, Sec 4 I, II D. Appendix A. ISA Guidelines All sections VCDMHS Needs Assessment DD Act requires that all planning be based on personal choice, needs, and preferences of the participant and family.
+2 III, IV; Sec 3 I, II, Sec 4 I, II D. Appendix A. ISA Guidelines All sections DD Act requires that all planning be based on personal choice, needs, and preferences of the participant and family.
 ISA Guidelines provide that persons receive information on all options available to support community living.
 Systems of Care plan standards provide that the person receive services in the least restrictive and most appropriate setting in accordance with needs and preferences.
 Agencies are required to discuss all available options and providers as part of the application screening process.
-DDS funding does not support room and board; guidance discusses individual contributions to room and board.
 Alignment Alignment Alignment Alignment N/A